Imagine you wake up in the morning, and your beauty salon business has already generated $200 without you opening the doors yet.

 It’s not difficult today to create a good website and to add eCommerce capabilities to that.
 You can read my detailed guide here on the best salon website creators to get started.

 If you have a good relationship and contractual terms with your supplier, you can start selling your retail products on your website.
-You can also add your services to your online store to allow people to purchase service gift cards on your website and also book their appointment directly online.
+You can also add your services to your online store to allow people to purchase service gift cards on your website and also book their appointments directly online.

 If you’re not convinced about your current booking solution, you can read my article about the best online salon appointment booking systems.